campusdomar/PuMuKIT1/doc/UserGuide.md

 In this case, a new series will have been created in PuMuKIT associated to the Matterhorn series (from now on all the videos from that Matterhorn series will be imported in this series).

 In this case, the data of the series in PuMuKIT and the metadata of the video must be edited.
 Both the series and the video will keep some of the data they had in Matterhorn: title, description, date...
-However, other fields must be filled in: person, photo…
+However, other fields must be filled in, like person, photo…

 In series with more than one video, it is recommended to edit the default values of the multimedia objects before importing the rest of the videos of the series.

 #### <a name="more">2.1.2.2.
-More videos of the series</a>
+More videos of the same series</a>

 In this case, it is only necessary to edit the metadata of the video (because the series will be already created in PuMuKIT).
 The generic data of the series will be updated automatically when importing the video and will also keep the data from Matterhorn: title, description, date...

 #### <a name="without">2.1.2.3.
 Videos without a series in Matterhorn</a>

-In this case, a new series without any kind of information will be created in PuMuKIT. see more in editing metadata of a series.
+In this case, a new series without any kind of information will be created in PuMuKIT.
+(See more in editing metadata of a series).

 For each video without a series in Matterhorn, you will have a new series in PuMuKIT.